MangoLight/ministrap-old/README.md

 ## Why ?
 - Only the best from Bootstrap, in more simple (and faster)
 - Works well on all major browsers and devices
-- Fast: Only some lines of CSS & Javascript, <10kb gzipped
+- Fast: Only some lines of CSS & Javascript, and 2 fonts.

 ## Demo
 Ministrap is used on the project's website: [http://www.mangolight.com/labs/ministrap](http://www.mangolight.com/labs/ministrap)